 - Bachelor's degree in international relations, journalism, international development, public policy analysis, anthropology or sociology, or a related field

-- Must read, write and speak English and Russian.
+- Must read, write and speak English, Turkish and/or Russian

-- Strong knowledge of human rights issues and civil society organizations in assigned region; existing networks with civil society organizations in relevant countries is preferred
+- Strong knowledge of human rights issues and civil society organizations in Eurasia region including women’s and LGBTQI+ movements; existing networks with civil society organizations in relevant countries is preferred

 - Ability to assess and address the security issues of threatened civil society actors; familiarity with digital security issues and tools (a plus)

-- Ability to travel to the designated region and to the US
+- Ability to travel to designated region and to the US

 - Ability to work independently with minimal supervision and meet all goals and deadlines

 - Strong ability to plan, organize, prioritize work and multitask to meet tight deadlines

 - Ability to apply superb attention to detail and consistently produce timely and error-free work